Who can apply?

 Will I need a DBS (Disclosure and Barring Service) check?

 Yes.
 When you accept a position the school or trust will require an Enhanced DBS check.
 They will normally organise this for you.
+Volunteers may also be asked by the school or trust to supply references.

 Are there any other factors that mean I couldn’t be a governor?